 UA Cossatot provides the option to rent course-required textbooks, for a maximum fee of \$30 each per semester, directly from the college.
 Students should check the course list at www.youseemore.com/cccua to determine if a textbook is required and visit the Educational Resource Center (ERC) to rent textbooks.
-As part of this program, many instructors are using free open educational resources (OER) to teach.
-Textbook rental dates will and return be posted Some courses www.youseemore.com/cccua. may require the purchase of software or supplementary material.
+Textbook rental and return dates are posted.
+Some courses may require the purchase of software or supplementary material.
 Please direct any questions about the Textbook Program to the Director of Educational Resources at the ERC.